 Implementing Data Quality Metrics in Your Organization

 We have discussed the importance of Data Quality and some metrics that can be used to measure it.
 These metrics can only be fruitful if implemented effectively.
+Addressing data quality issues often starts with defining key metrics that reveal where data may be inaccurate, incomplete, or inconsistent.
 Here’s how to get started.

 Setting Data Quality Goals and Objectives